QuTech-Delft/qne-adk/docs/introduction.rst

     qne login [OPTIONS] [HOST]

 Log in to a Quantum Network Explorer.
+For backwards compatibility reasons, email can be sent as username to log in.

     Arguments:
       [HOST]  Name of the host to log in to